BehnamSeydAbadi/DomainCentricArchitecture/README.md

 <img align="center" width="701" height="330" src="https://i.ibb.co/KNdNBf6/Untitled.jpg" />

 There are three types of CQRS pattern which I mentioned below:
-  1. Separated APIs to commands and queries that both of them work with one database
+  1. Separated APIs to commands and queries that both of them work with one database (Which I used and implemented)
   2. Separated APIs to commands and queries with separated databases
   3. Separated APIs to commands and queries with event sourcing pattern.
-Which I used and implemented the first type of CQRS.

 List of used technologies:
 * [ASP.NET 6](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-6.0)